minecraftforum/rules-archive/README.markdown

 ### Style / format guide

+* Topics are topics (not threads)
 * Do not use colons in headings, NO: "Restrictions:", YES: "Restrictions"
-* List items should not end with a full stop
+* List items should not end with a full stop (unless it's the paragraph description of the item)
 * Do not address the user, NO: "You cannot bump threads", YES: "Bumping threads is not allowed"
 * Refer to minecraftforum.net as "we".
 NO: "minecraftforun.net staff will..."